icebert04/icebert04.github.io/_posts/2018-7-13-the-pablo-mentality.md

 I was very choosy!
 Choosy on picking the perfect month and year, the perfect puppy out of the litter, and the perfect kennel.
 Aiming for perfection was dragging me for having something that I longly desire for a long long time.

 In comes Pablo.
 The puppy who came from San Pablo Laguna.
 His mother is a cross breed of Mini-Pinscher and Chihuahua.
-While the father came from a breed that I don't where.
+While the father came from a breed that I don't know where.
 When we visited our relatives in San Pablo, we saw Pablo (unnamed at that time) along with 5 of his siblings still milking with their mother.
 As cute as they are, I was just amazed by their colors and sizes.
 I never had the intention of asking for a puppy.